 On 9 September 2024, a statutory public inquiry opened in...Read more

-‘‘Fiona is a powerful advocate with a huge knowledge of the law, tenacious and determined.
-One of the stand-out individuals in actions against the police practice." - Legal 500 2025
+"A powerful advocate with a huge knowledge of the law, tenacious and determined." - Legal 500 2025

 "Fiona is just so respected in our world.
 She is tactically very astute; on her feet she is relentless in the most effective way." - Chambers & Partners 2023

-Fiona practises in human rights and public law and is well known for her work in headline inquests and public inquiries including in relation to police use of fatal restraint, the care of those in mental health crisis, the protection of women from violent partners, police firearms operations and the Undercover Policing and Grenfell Tower public inquiries.
-She acted for 77 of the families bereaved by the Hillsborough Disaster at the new inquests and for 600 claimants in group litigation for misfeasance in public office against South Yorkshire Police.
+Representing individuals who have experienced bereavement, violence, oppressive conduct and neglect by state institutions in contexts including policing, mental health care (currently, the Lampard Inquiry), violence against women and girls (several recently resolved and ongoing cases concerning the positive, operational and investigative duties under Articles 2, 3 and 4 ECHR), police firearms operations and the Undercover Policing and Grenfell Tower public inquiries.
+She acted for 77 of the families bereaved by the Hillsborough Disaster at the new inquests and for 600 claimants in the group litigation for misfeasance in public office against South Yorkshire Police that followed.

-She has recently resolved several high value private law claims against police forces, local authorities, health authorities and private individuals (complicit in human enslavement) most involving complex arguments at the intersection between the common law and human rights, and she has been instructed in a range of public law challenges engaging Articles 2, 3 and 8 ECHR, the police regulatory regime, race discrimination and/or women’s rights including before the Supreme Court in R (W80) v IOPC [2023] UKSC 24 and Re Northern Ireland Human Rights Commission [2018] UKSC 27.
+Resolving high value private law claims against police forces, local authorities, health authorities and private individuals (complicit in human enslavement) most involving complex arguments at the intersection between the common law and human rights, and she has been instructed in a range of public law challenges engaging Articles 2, 3 and 8 ECHR, the police regulatory regime, race discrimination and/or women’s rights.

-Before transferring to the bar in 2013, Fiona was a solicitor for 20 years and in 1998 co-founded leading civil liberties firm, Bhatt Murphy.
-In 1992 she co-founded British Irish Rights Watch; a charity dedicated to exposing violations of international human rights law in Northern Ireland during the conflict and to promoting transitional justice principles during the peace process.
+Before transferring to the bar in 2013, Fiona had been a solicitor for 20 years and in 1998 cofounded Bhatt Murphy, solicitors.
+In 1992 she cofounded British Irish Rights Watch; an NGO dedicated to exposing violations of international human rights law in Northern Ireland during the conflict and to promoting transitional justice principles after the Belfast Agreement.

 The representation of families at controversial inquests involving allegations of excessive force, malpractice and neglect is a mainstay of Fiona’s practice.